Wasabi1092/csv2ics/README.md

 ## CSV Format

+Ensure that the below line is at the top of your CSV file, otherwise the script won't run!
-TITLE, DATE, DAY, DURATION, LOCATION, DESCRIPTION
+`TITLE, DATE, DAY, DURATION, LOCATION, DESCRIPTION`

 For the `DATE` column, the format is:
  - `DD MM`